Ja4V8s28Ck/Personal-Expense-Tracker-Application/README.md

  Node B - 10.18.7.2
  Node C - 10.18.7.3

-#### This is my interpretation of using 1 pods with single node in kubernetes.
+#### This is our interpretation of using 1 pods with single node in Kubernetes.

 - installing minikube